-Unfortunately, one of the most frequent reasons parents or guardians seek out play therapy at Family Strategies Counseling & Mediation is because their child is a survivor of sexual abuse.
-Play is fundamental to the way children process their world, and so we use Play Therapy to help them process their traumas.
+Family Strategies Counseling & Mediation uses play therapy to reach children of all ages.
+We often use play therapy to teach empathy or work through specific negative behaviors.
+Unfortunately, one of the most frequent reasons parents or guardians seek out play therapy with us is because their child is a survivor of sexual abuse.
+Play is fundamental to how children process their world, so we use Play Therapy to help them process their traumas.

 The Stages of Play Therapy for Sexual Abuse Survivors

 In some ways, each child is different and responds to abuse differently.
-In other ways, children who are survivors of sexual abuse are very similar in the way they progress through Play Therapy treatment.
-Our play area is full of toys, puppets, crafting materials, and hundreds of miniatures.
+However, in other ways, child survivors of sexual abuse are similar in how they progress through Play Therapy treatment.
+Our play area contains toys, puppets, crafting materials, and hundreds of miniatures.
 The first question we ask them is usually, “What would you like to play with today?”
-Most children will choose a toy easily they are interested in playing with.
+Most children will choose a toy.
 The idea here is to give them control over this space – they are allowed to play, or not play, in any way they wish.

 Stage One: Establishing Trust

-Many parents are convinced their child will not speak to anyone about the abuse that occurred.
-In fact, most children open up within the first few sessions of play therapy.
+Many parents think their children will not respond to mental health counseling.
+However, most children open up within the first few play therapy sessions.
 Why?
-These children want to talk to someone about what happened, and often times it is easier to speak to someone new than to divulge this information to a parent or guardian.
+These children want to talk to someone about what happened, and often it is easier to speak to someone new than to divulge this information to a parent or guardian.

 Stage Two: Symptom Reduction

-The child has come to our office for a reason – and generally, this reason is that they have developed negative symptoms in response to the abuse.
+The child has come to our office for a reason – generally, this is because they have developed negative symptoms in response to the abuse.
 Signs a child might need a therapist include:

 - Irregular Sleeping or Eating Habits